ciselab/CPS_repo_mining/analysis/grbl.md

 - Still much to do, but this push works and still is missing feedholds (coming next.)
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+Couldn't find any performace-related antipatterns.
+This commit focuses on decoupling the stepper ISR from the rest of the classes that in turn reduces the number of tracked variables.

 ## Commit #37
 ### Hash